 There are three Dilli Haat markets in Delhi.

-- The original 6 acre Dilli Haat opposite INA Metro Station (Yellow Line) in south Delhi, established in 1994.
+- The original six-acre Dilli Haat opposite INA Metro Station (Yellow Line) in south Delhi, established in 1994.

 Which Dilli Haat Should You Visit?

-In this case, original is best!
+In this case, the original is best.
 Although they're larger, the two newer Dilli Haats have failed to replicate the ambiance or success of the first INA Dilli Haat.
-Their spaces are underutilized and require further development, especially in regards to the number of handicraft and food stalls.
-Both haats have much less variety than the INA Dilli Haat and stalls are sitting empty.
-The Dilli Haat at Janakpuri is more happening than the one at Pitampura.
+Their spaces are underutilized and require further development, especially in regard to the number of handicraft and food stalls.
+Both haats have much less variety than the INA Dilli Haat, and stalls are sitting empty.
+The Dilli Haat at Janakpuri has more happening than the one at Pitampura.
 However, unless it's a weekend or there's a festival taking place, both remain quite deserted.